MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - leaflet-elevation and d3.js: I only managed to have leaflet-elevation running with V5.x of d3.js and not with 6.x.
 This causes too many error messages.
 Hopefully raruto will fix that in a later version of leaflet-elevation.
 Hi did so now, but my code is not compatible.
 So, I keep d3.js with version V5.16.0.

 # Changelog

+= 0.8.3 =
+01.03.2022:
+Start implementation of unit tests with PHPunit und BrainMonkey.
+Minor changes in already tested function to improve code coverage or testatbility.

 = 0.8.2 =
 20.02.2022: